-My idea of a vegetarian thanksgiving looks something like this… seasonal acorn squash stuffed with a sauté of quinoa and kale… kicked up a notch with scallions, tangy feta, sweet currants, and toasty pumpkin seeds.
+My idea of a vegetarian Thanksgiving looks something like this: seasonal acorn squash stuffed with a sauté of quinoa and kale that’s kicked up a notch with scallions, tangy feta, sweet currants, and toasty pumpkin seeds.
 A colorful & hearty meal that doesn’t sacrifice on flavor.
-With all of the great produce this time of year, who really needs turkey and mashed white potatoes? (ok, just kidding, don’t answer that).
+With all of the great produce this time of year, who really needs turkey and mashed white potatoes? (ok, just kidding, don’t answer that…)

 - 1 small acorn squash, cut in half, seeds scooped out

-- 1-2 tablespoons olive oil (plus more for drizzling)
+- 1-2 tablespoons extra-virgin olive oil (plus more for drizzling)

 - 1 cup cooked quinoa

-- drizzle of honey (optional, but I find it enhances the squash sweetness)
+- Drizzle of honey (optional, but I find it enhances the squash's sweetness)

-- Preheat oven to 425 degrees.
-Drizzle acorn squash halves with olive oil, salt & pepper.
-Place cut side down and roast for approximately 25 min.
-Flip them over, cook cut side up for approximately 10-20 more minutes or until the flesh is tender (test it with a fork), and the outer edges are golden brown.
+- Preheat the oven to 425 degrees.
+Drizzle the acorn squash halves with olive oil, salt & pepper.
+Place cut side down and roast for approximately 25 minutes.
+Flip them over and cook cut side up for approximately 10-20 more minutes, or until the flesh is tender and the outer edges are golden brown.
 I turned on my broiler during the last couple of minutes to get a nice golden edge.

 - Meanwhile, in a large skillet, heat a few tablespoons of olive oil.
-Add the chopped onion, a bit of salt and pepper, and cook for a few minutes until it starts to become translucent.
-Add garlic, cumin & cinnamon and cook, stirring, until it’s fragrant but not burning.
-Mix in kale and cook for a few minutes until it wilts down.
+Add the chopped onion and a bit of salt and pepper and cook for a few minutes, until it starts to become translucent.
+Add the garlic, cumin & cinnamon and cook, stirring, until fragrant but not burning.
+Mix in the kale and cook for a few minutes, until the kale is wilted.
 Turn off the heat, add a splash of balsamic vinegar, the cooked quinoa, and a good drizzle of honey and toss.
-Next, mix in scallions, cilantro, currants, feta and a pinch of red pepper flakes.
+Next, mix in scallions, feta, if using, currants, cilantro, and a pinch of red pepper flakes.
 Taste and adjust seasonings.

-- Scoop filling into the cooked acorn squashes, and top with toasted pumpkin seeds, more feta (if you wish), and a drizzle of olive oil and another good drizzle of honey.
+- Scoop the filling into the cooked acorn squash, and top with toasted pumpkin seeds, more feta (if you wish), and a drizzle of olive oil and more honey.